|

 College expenses will generally not be awarded before it is determined that the child is actually going to college.

-Under DRL 240 1(j), an award of final child support is retroactive to the date that it was first requested.
+Under Domestic Relations Law 240 1(j), an award of final child support is retroactive to the date that it was first requested.
 This date is the date of service of the summons and complaint (or summons with notice) containing the demand for child support.
 Likewise, a request for pendente lite child support is retroactive to the date of the motion.
 In calculating any retroactive child support, any payments made under a pendente lite order will be credited in determining the total retroactive amount.
 However, should the payments under the pendente lite order exceed the total due under the final order, no credit exits for the payor.
 See Baraby v.
 Baraby, 681 N.Y.2d 826 (3rd Dept. 1998) Rodgers v Rodgers, 98 A.D.2d 286 (2nd Dept. 1983), Foxx v.
 Foxx, 114 A.D.2d 605 (3rd Dept. 1985).
 However, in Coull v.
 Rottman, 35 A.D.3d 198 (1st Dept 2006) following a downward modification, the father was given a credit for overpayments to be applied against add-on expenses, but not basic child support.

 Child support is not deductible by the non custodial parent and are not counted as income to the custodial parent.
 See IRS Publication 504 for more information.